The World's Largest Modern & Contemporary Prints & Editions Platform

 As the largest dedicated prints and editions network in the world, and as a specialist online platform, that audience is undiluted and focuses primarily on getting our clients a better deal.

-The reality is, once the bid far exceeds fair market value, unless the edition number means something to the buyer, only a mug would keep going.
+The truth is, once bidding surpasses fair market value, unless the edition number holds personal significance, only a reckless buyer would keep pushing.

 Auctions work by taking food off both sides of the table: firstly a commission off the seller: to sell, you’ll pay 15% of the hammer price sometimes plus marketing, cataloguing, shipping, insurance and storage fees which you can have waived for higher value works; and to buy, you’ll pay 25% of the hammer price plus VAT on that Buyers Premium.
 If the artwork sells for well over the high estimate you could also be subject to a 1-2% performance commission.
 The traditional auction model takes food off both sides of the table.